 Chief of Knowledge and Learning Management Systems

 Ron Sarver began his career with NASBLA in 1993.
-He has worked in many aspects of the association including staffing policy committees such as Vessel Identification, Registration & Titling Law Enforcement and Preparedness & Response.
+He has worked in many aspects of the association including staffing policy committees such as Vessel Identification, Registration & Titling, Law Enforcement, Preparedness & Response, and Paddlesports.
 Ron now serves as the Chief of Knowledge and Learning Management Systems.
-He oversees NASBLA's key digital assets including knowledge management, learning management and content management systems.
+He oversees NASBLA's key digital assets including knowledge management, learning management, content management and visual data systems.
 He administers NASBLA's eLearning efforts, serves as the lead community manager for NASBLA Connect and is the association's lead data visualization leader.

-Ron has nearly 30 years of association experience, having also worked with the Council of State Governments, Southern Governors Association, National Emergency Management Association, Environmental Council of the States and the National Council of State EMS Training Coordinators.
+Ron more than 30 years of association experience, having also worked with the Council of State Governments, Southern Governors Association, National Emergency Management Association, Environmental Council of the States and the National Council of State EMS Training Coordinators.
 He earned the Certified Association Executive credential in 2010.

 Lt.
 Seth Wagner